OFCCP’s Scheduling Letter and Itemized Listing Renewed by OMB for Three Years

 OFCCP announced on July 1, 2016 that the Scheduling Letter and Itemized Listing has received OMB approval, and has been renewed through June 30, 2019 with a few minor changes.
 The new scheduling letter takes effect immediately, and will be used to initiate any supply and service compliance evaluations starting on July 1, 2016 or later.
 You can find the renewed Scheduling Letter and Itemized listing here.

->

-> OFCCP Institute submitted comments in response to the proposed renewal when it was published on October 29, 2015.
+OFCCP Institute (now The Institute for Workplace Equality) submitted comments in response to the proposed renewal when it was published on October 29, 2015.
 In our January 14, 2016 blog, we discussed two of these comments, which seem to have been taken into consideration before approval by OMB:

->

-> 1. OFCCP should clarify its intentions and authority to share information amongst other agencies and the public
+1. OFCCP should clarify its intentions and authority to share information amongst other agencies and the public

 - The October 29, 2015 proposed changes included adding language stating that OFCCP “may share such information with other federal government agencies to promote interagency coordination.”